Salmon People, recombinant multi-channel audio video installation, 2010-15

 –video shows 3 min clip of installation at Surrey UrbanScreen, 2015–

 Salmon People considers the shared ecologies of salmon and humans through videos of spawning salmon combined with human activity in the ocean and river waters that are part of this Adams River salmon population’s migration route.
-The project presents a below-water point of view, a realm normally unavailable to human eyes.
+The project presents a below-water point of view, a realm normally unavailable to humans.
 Salmon, human, marine bird sounds make up the sonic field in the project.
-Salmon People presents a recombinant video-audio panorama, a constantly changing land-sea-scape, signaling the intertwined worlds of human and more-than-human beings.
+Salmon People presents a computational recombinant video-audio panorama, a constantly changing land-sea-scape, signaling interspecies ocean and river communities.

-Paolo Pennuti in collaboration with Elisa Ferrari: salmon cinematography
+Paolo Pennuti in collaboration with Elisa Ferrari: Adams River cinematography

 - 2015, Oct 23 – Jan 31, 2016, “Salmon People”, Surrey UrbanScreen, Surrey, Canada.